-- Select the Change User Password item and press < Enter>. - From the password box, type a password composed of at least six letters and/or numbers, then press <Enter>. - 3.
-Confirm the password when prompted.
+- Select the Change User Password item.

+- From the password box, type a password composed of at least six letters and/or numbers, then press <Enter>.

+- Confirm the password when prompted.

 The message Password Installed appears after you set your password successfully.